OfficeDev/Office-Samples/Teams-App-for-Office-Add-in/README.md

    ![](./images/environment-variable-3.png)

    ![](./images/environment-variable-4.png)
+- [Toolkit Package](https://aka.ms/toolkit/package) Click this link will download a zip package, you need to extract this zip, then will see named `toolkit-package-latest.vsix`.
+Congratulations, you're ready for the next step!

 ## Install Toolkit package in VS-Code
 You need to reload your VS-Code after you have completed the following three steps.